BsmithPortfolio/BetterMap/ThunderStore/README.md

-## This is a GUI overhaul for the HUD - Stamina Forsaken Power and current food etc..
+## This is a GUI overhaul for the Minimap

 This is still EARLY ACCESS!!